Hollandsche Manege: Criticism on animal wellbeing

-In 2019, the riding school at Hollandse Manage received criticism from animal rights activists for the alleged poor conditions horses are kept in, as concluded by research from the animal rights organisation Dier & Recht in 2017 and 2018.
+In 2019, the riding school at Hollandse Manege received criticism from animal rights activists for the alleged poor conditions horses are kept in, as concluded by research from the animal rights organisation Dier & Recht in 2017 and 2018.
 The planned renovation of the building by Stadsherstel Amsterdam was criticised in particular, as maintaining the riding school could merely result in ‘lifting the animal condition from the very worst riding school of the 1,200 riding schools in the Netherlands to the bottom 10-15%’, as outlined by campaign manager Sarah M. Pesie.

 Opponents of the research voiced that Dier & Recht had a certain level of bias since the organisation’s point of view is that horses are not supposed to be kept in city-centre locations at all in modern days.
 Also, it was mentioned there were no formal complaints from horse owners who utilised the riding school’s stables.

 Dier & Recht argued that, although the location did have clear limitations in allowing horses to live in their natural habitat and have their basic needs met, it would in fact still be possible to hold horses in the centre of Amsterdam, if only the management of the riding school adhered to the policies set to ensure animal wellbeing.
 Their research (including video recordings) showed the management of the riding school paid no attention to these policies, such as not allowing the horses to roam around freely on rotation at night.

 In the end, Stadsherstel Amsterdam went ahead with the renovation of the building and maintained the same commercial tenant to continue the riding school function.